Rasperised/Interactive-Geriatric-Games/unity/FlappyBird/README.md

 ## Flappy Bird

-Flappy Bird is a side-scrolling game where the player controls a bird and navigates through on-screen obstacles.
+Flappy Bird is a side-scrolling game where the player controls a bird and navigates through on-screen obstacles to earn points.
 The game focuses on timing, control, and sustained attention through simple and continuous interaction.

 This game is part of a larger interactive games platform developed for geriatric engagement and rehabilitation.